What is holistic living?

 And then they think they can take a pill to solve all their problems.

-I could give you a hundred more examples but it all boils down to this- If we really are intricately connected, like I believe we are, then shouldn’t we act like it?
-And prioritize living holistically?
+I could give you a hundred more examples but it all boils down to this- If we really are intricately connected, -body, mind, and soul- like I believe we are, then shouldn’t we act like it?
+And prioritize holistic living?

 Let’s clear something up here- you aren’t to blame for these decisions or misperceptions.
 The health industry has pumped millions of dollars into advertising telling you to trust and rely on pharmaceuticals, and doctors are trained to hand out medications.